dji matrice 210 v2 xt2 19mm solar inspection drone

 Drone vs Manual Inspections

-There is an industry standard practice where only a small sample size of modules are manually inspected, usually 10-25%.
-Doing this cuts costs and saves crew hours but in return provides inaccurate and incomplete data.
-The solar O&M company Aerospec Technologies estimates that it takes a technician roughly 25 hours to inspect 1MW on foot.
-At the American national average wage of $29/hour, it would cost approximately $3,625 to fully inspect a fairly small 5MW farm.
+The solar O&M company Aerospec Technologies estimated that it would take a single technician roughly 25 hours to inspect 1MW on foot.
+At the American national average wage of $32/hour (adjusted for inflation), it would cost approximately $4,000 to fully inspect a fairly small 5MW farm.

 Farm Size (MW) Manual Inspection Cost Manual Inspection Time Drone Inspection Time